asvath/avod/README.md

 - Definition of transformation matrix from camera to img frame: stereo_calib_p2
 - get_point_cloud function that gets the lidar point cloud

-Note: Compare what changes were made with avod/datasets/kitti/kitti_dataset.py
+Note: This file was modified using avod/datasets/kitti/kitti_dataset.py

 #### 5: Create calibration file for your dataset: wavedata/tools/core/moose_load_calibration.py

-This file was acquired from the CADCD devkit (https://github.com/wavelab/cadcd_devkit : load_calibration.py) We call the file moose_load_calibration.py
+This file was acquired from the CADCD devkit (https://github.com/wavelab/cadcd_devkit : load_calibration.py) We call the file moose_load_calibration.py.
+Make a similar file for other datasets.

 #### 6: wavedata/tools/obj_detection/obj_utils
 - import wavedata/tools/core/calib_utils.py (note we normally do not import this, see 8.)
-- import your own calibration file
+- import your own calibration file (e.g wavedata/tools/core/moose_load_calibration.py)
-- import wavedata/tools/core/depth_map_utils.py (we create this, see 7.)
+- import wavedata/tools/core/depth_map_utils.py (we create this, see 7., it's mainly for 3D visualization purposes, not needed otherwise)
 - change read_labels to suit the way your labels are named e.g (label_dir + "/" +"%010d.txt" % img_idx) instead of
 (label_dir + "/%06d.txt" % img_idx)
 - define get_depth_map_point_cloud
 - change get_road_planes to load ground planes that you created for your own dataset

 #### 7: wavedata/tools/core/depth_map_utils.py
-This was from jason's scene_vis repo (not AVOD public).
+This was from AVOD's development repo (not public).
 Enjoy.

 #### 8: wavedata/tools/core/calib_utils.py
 -Add project_pc_to_image (from AVOD's development repo (not public).
 Enjoy.)

 Note: We normally do not import calib_utils (as it works for the KITTI dataset and not the CADCD).
-However, the exception is, we import calib_utils in obj_utils.py as we want the get_stereo_calibration and project_to_image functions to create 3D visualizations of our predictions.
+However, the exception is we import calib_utils in obj_utils.py as we want the get_stereo_calibration and project_to_image functions to create 3D visualizations of our predictions.
+If you do not want 3D visualizations, this can be ignored.

 #### 9: avod/datasets/kitti/kitti_utils.py
 - import your calibration file
 - import opencv
-- define a new get_point_cloud function (removed/commented out the original)
+- define a new get_point_cloud function (remove/comment out the original)

-#### 10: avod/demos/dataset/moose_show_predictions_3d.py (making this script this required a lot of tracking down from multiple places like AVOD public repo, Jason's scene vis repo, Jason's ip basic repo etc).
+#### 10: avod/demos/dataset/moose_show_predictions_3d.py (making this script this required a lot of tracking down from multiple places like AVOD public repo, Jason's scene vis repo, Jason's ip basic repo (https://github.com/kujason) etc).

 We have tried to ensure, that you do not have to track things down all over the place.
 (Feel free to visit the other repos if you want to see where most of these are coming from)
 - import wavedata.tools.visualization import vis_utils (see 11.)